↑

 • To make rice from scratch, try my foolproof baked rice, or use a rice cooker.

-• To make this even more budget-friendly, shop sales and stock up on your most commonly used ingredients when they’re at their lowest price.
+• To make this even more budget-friendly, shop sales and stock up on your most-used ingredients when they’re at their lowest prices.
 We have more tips here: 25 Ways to Save Money on Groceries

 Rice and Eggs